libertychurchuk/libertychurchuk/_messages/because-of-the-because.md

 ---
-part: 4
+part: 5
-date: 2022-10-23 10:30:20 +0000
+date: 2022-10-30 10:30:20 +0000
-author: _authors/heath-van-staden.md
+author: _authors/phil-boalch.md
-file: "/2022/2022-10-23.mp3"
+file: "/2022/2022-10-30.mp3"
-title: Because of the because
+title: Because of the Because
 series: _series/rebuild-restore-renew.md
-scripture: Isaiah 61:1-5
-description: "If the truth is there is a ME; The Spirit of The Lord is upon ME, He has anointed Me, He has sent ME; \nThen there can definitely be a THEY; who restore, renew, rebuild. \n\nListen to this message off hope, challenge, passion and invitation to know that the life of a believer in Christ is one of adventure. "
+scripture: Isaiah 61:1-5; Psalm 103:1-5,10; 2 Cor 2 :14; John 1:12 & 2 Cor 6:16
+description: Has the church lost sight of why it exists?
+Has the last few years taken its toll on those who are the chosen generation, Gods own special people?
+During the first part of this message we will look at the message of the Gospel, its benefits and its mission and also the work that the lord has achieved for us and in us.
-duration: '47:19'
+duration: '37:13'
-length: 17042349
+length: 13404020
-image: "/v1667075827/Web_AudioGraphics_RRR-03_yiwgty.png"
+image: "/v1667328717/Web_AudioGraphics_RRR-03_qvbghl.png"
 notes: ''
-published: false

 ---